No products in the cart.

 - Edible THC has a much more gradual come up than inhalation.
 If you aren’t a fan of the immediate intoxication you get from smoking, look into edible THC.

-The Cons Of Edible THC
+The Cons Of Edibles

-Almost all of the benefits of taking edible THC are double-edged in some way.
+Almost all of the benefits of edible THC are double-edged in some way.
 It’s up to each individual to evaluate and determine whether or not edible THC is a good option.

 - This con can cause some to “dose-stack” meaning that before the first dose has kicked in, one takes another and overindulges.
 Stacking doses can increase an individual’s likelihood of experiencing some unwanted side effects.